morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 #### 8. [Intermediate] Checking a condition

 ##### 8.1 Choosing options: when, if
-A turtle is going up on the canvas when its angle is between 0 and 180.
-It's going down when its angle is between 180 and 270.
+A turtle is moving upward on the canvas when its angle is between 0 and 180.
+It's going downward when its angle is between 180 and 270.
 Let's say we want our turtle to be moving up.
 It may be already moving up (its angle is less than 180), or it may be moving down (its angle more than 180).
 If the angle is more than 180, we want to switch the turtle's direction to the opposite.
 Otherwise we keep it the same.

 We will be using a Clojure `when` function to do this.
 It's a function that can be used to perform an action only when a certain condition is true.
-For instance, in a function where we have a `length` parameter we can say
+For instance, in a function where we have a `length` parameter we may say
 ```clojure
 (when (< length 150) (forward :neo length)
 ```